Texas Green Chili Queso Dip

 Ask my husband, when I set my mind to something, I’m so involved that I start dreaming about it.
 Not the kind of dream where I’m swimming in a bowl of queso, although that wouldn’t be so bad either, but rather in the sense that I’m developing and testing recipes in my head all while I’m asleep.

 After what seems like an eternity, I’ve finally got the best melty green chili queso recipe to share with you.
+Pour it all over your nachos, breakfast tacos, load it up in your Crunchwrap supremes, dip your quesadillas in it, add it to burritos, or guzzle it by the mouthful!

 I am stoked to be sharing my green chili queso recipe today.
 First, my queso dip contains zero Velveeta.
 You know, shelf-stable cheese that has me cringing and questioning ‘what the heck is in there?” all at the same time.
 It’s made with all real ingredients and is silky smooth and extra addicting.
 Trust me; it’s going to make the perfect addition to your BIG GAME spread.